DMARC adoption statistics 2026: 89% of emails pass DMARC but 14.5% still fail SPF (July 2026 Update)

 Email authentication maturity is one visible signal of how sophisticated a company's technology operations are.
 It's the tip of the iceberg.
 Companies that implement DMARC, SPF, and DKIM correctly almost always have modern marketing stacks (HubSpot, Marketo, Salesforce), real analytics infrastructure (Segment, Mixpanel), and mature DevOps practices.

 That's the kind of correlated technology signal TechnologyChecker is built to detect.
-We monitor over 40,000 technologies across 50 million domains, and for every domain in the database we can tell you not just whether they have DMARC, but what's behind it.
+We monitor over 40,000 technologies across 29.9 million active domains, and for every domain in the database we can tell you not just whether they have DMARC, but what's behind it.
 What marketing automation platform they use.
 What analytics stack runs on their website.
 What CRM sits behind their contact forms.
 What CDN fronts their application.
 Which authentication vendors they trust.

 For sales teams, that means you can go beyond "does this company have DMARC?" to "what does their entire technology stack look like, and who's the decision-maker for each layer?"
 For marketing teams, your ideal customer profile can be a stack rather than a firmographic guess.
 For revenue operations, every prospect comes with a technographic fingerprint that explains which of your solutions will fit.